The Royal Navy of Sailing Ships

 Manning the ships' crews was a mixture of volunteers - enticed by recruiting posters and receiving the King's shilling as a reward - and forced recruiting by the Impress Service - its Press Gangs would roam the country, particularly the port areas, looking for men without allowed exemptions (i.e. not apprentices or "gentlemen" or on outbound merchantmen) and seize them for service aboard.

 Volunteers would be eligible for an advance of 2 months' pay and would be treated more favourably than their pressed counterparts.
 Clothes and equipment, such as a hammock, had to be bought from the ship's Purser out of the advance.
-Volunteers were also protected from creditors, up to the value of £20.
+Volunteers were also protected from creditors up to the value of £20, a very substantial sum for the times.

 Recruiting poster - A Press Gang seizing civilians for Navy service

-Alternatively the Captain, ultimately responsible for fully manning his command before sailing, might have to choose between sailing undermanned or asking for convicts from Navy Hulks (naval prisons) and civil prisons (men sentenced to jail by the Courts of Assizes), the latter landsmen (landlubbers) requiring harsh training to understand the bewildering complexity of a sailing ship and acquire their sea legs, started on by their division petty officers' rattan canes or knotted rope ends.
+Alternatively the Captain, ultimately responsible for fully manning his command before sailing, could ask for unemployed seamen from Accommodation Hulks hosting them between assignments, or might have to choose between sailing undermanned or asking for convicts from Navy Hulks (naval prisons) and civil prisons (men sentenced to jail by the Courts of Assizes), the latter landsmen (landlubbers) requiring harsh training to understand the bewildering complexity of a sailing ship and acquire their sea legs, started on by their division petty officers' rattan canes or knotted rope ends.

 Navy Hulk - Ship's waist